amitlan/website/_posts/2021-04-15-pg14-update-perf.md

 (4 rows)
 ```

-Focus in particular on the `Output: (a + 1), b, c, ctid` line.
-It shows that
+The `Output: (a + 1), b, c, ctid` line shows that the scan node that finds
-the scan node that finds and returns the tuples to update has been made to
+and returns the rows to updated outputs not just the value to assign to the
-output the *whole* tuple that matches the target table's tuple descriptor,
+changed column `a` in this case but also the values of the unchanged columns
+`b` and `c` taken from the old row to be updated.
+There's also a system
-along with the system column `ctid` that tells where the tuple is located
+column `ctid` in the output tuple which tells the later steps that perform
-in the relation's file.
-The top-level node that performs the actual update
-takes that output tuple, makes note of `ctid` before removing it from the
+the actual update the location of a given row to be updated.
+The top-level
+node, after it gets a tuple corresponding to `Output` from the scan node,
-tuple, and calls the update routine of the target table's access method with
+calls the table's access method's update API, passing it the full *new* row
-that tuple as the *new* tuple to replace the old one.
-The old tuple is in
+which it obtains by simply *filtering* out the `ctid` column; the scan node
+basically produced the full new row by itself.
+The `ctid` value that is taken
-turn identified by just noted `ctid` that is also passed to the update
+out of the scan node output is also passed after to the access method's update
-routine.
+API.

 Now consider the case where `foo` has child tables.
 For the purposes of this
 illustration, I am going to use traditional inheritance (not declarative
-partitioning), where the individual child tables can have columns that are not
+partitioning), because it allows the individual child tables to have columns that
-in the parent table.
+are not in the parent table:

 ```
 postgres=# create table foo_child1 (d int) inherits (foo);